We've made a number of the most popular GCSE and KS3 texts available for teachers to assign to students to support with teaching and revision.

 We’re prioritising which texts to add next based on demand from schools.

-How to assign GCSE texts to students
+How to assign Set Texts to students

-How to assign GCSE texts to students
+How to assign Set Texts to students

 To assign a text to students:

-Click 'GCSE' on the menu
+Click 'Set Texts' on the menu

-Choose your class from the list
+Choose your class from the class dropwdown

-Click 'Assign a GCSE text'
+Click 'Assign a set text'

 Choose a text – we have full, original texts as well as Sparx Easy Readers.